sphinx-doc/sphinx/doc/config.rst

    .. versionadded:: 0.5
       Previously, Sphinx accepted only UTF-8 encoded sources.

+.. confval:: tab_width

+   The number of spaces tab characters in reST source files will be expanded to.
+   The default is 8.

+   .. versionadded:: 1.5
+      Previously tabs were always expanded to 8 spaces.

 .. confval:: source_parsers

    If given, a dictionary of parser classes for different source suffices.
 The